apache/kylin/website/_dev/dev_env.md

 ### Install Spark

 Manually install the Spark binary in in a local folder like /usr/local/spark.
 You need to check what's the right version for your Kylin version, and then get the download link from Apache Spark website.
-Kylin 2.3 to 2.5 requires Spark 2.1; For example:
+Kylin 2.3 - 2.4 requires Spark 2.1, Kylin 2.5 requires Spark 2.3.2; For example:

 {% highlight Groff markup %}